Charlie Sheen: Early life

-Sheen was born Carlos Estévez on September 3, 1965, in New York City, the youngest son of actor Martin Sheen (whose real name is Ramón Estévez) and artist Janet Templeton.
+Carlos Irwin Estévez was born on September 3, 1965, in New York City, the youngest son of actor Martin Sheen (whose real name is Ramón Estévez) and artist Janet Templeton.
 His paternal grandparents were emigrants from Galicia (Spain) and Ireland, respectively.
 Sheen said in 2011 that his father was Catholic and his mother was Southern Baptist.
 He has two older brothers, Emilio and Ramon, and a younger sister, Renée, all actors.
-His parents moved to Malibu, California, after Martin's Broadway turn in The Subject Was Roses.
+His parents moved to Malibu, California, after Martin's Broadway run in The Subject Was Roses.
 Sheen's first movie appearance was at age nine in his father's 1974 film The Execution of Private Slovik.
 Sheen attended Santa Monica High School in Santa Monica, California, along with Robert Downey Jr., where he was a star pitcher and shortstop for the baseball team.

 At Santa Monica High School, he showed an early interest in acting, making amateur Super 8 films with his brother Emilio and school friends Rob Lowe and Sean Penn under his birth name.
-A few weeks before graduation, Sheen was expelled from school for poor grades and attendance.
-Deciding to become an actor, he took the stage name Charlie Sheen.
-His father had adopted the surname Sheen in honor of the Catholic archbishop and theologian Fulton J. Sheen, while Charlie was an English form of his given name Carlos.
+A few weeks before his scheduled graduation from Santa Monica High School, Sheen was expelled from school for poor grades and attendance.
+He then chose to become an actor, and adopted the stage name Charlie Sheen.
+His father had adopted the surname Sheen in honor of the Catholic archbishop and theologian Fulton J. Sheen, and Charlie was an English form of his given name Carlos.

-Acting career

-Film

-Sheen's film career began in 1983, when he was cast to portray Ron in Grizzly II: The Predator, the sequel to the 1976 low budget horror movie Grizzly, which remained unreleased until 2020.
-In 1984, he had a role in the Cold War teen drama Red Dawn with Patrick Swayze, C. Thomas Howell, Lea Thompson, and Jennifer Grey.
-Sheen and Grey reunited in a small scene in Ferris Bueller's Day Off (1986).
-He also appeared in an episode of the anthology series Amazing Stories.
-Sheen had his first major role in the Vietnam War drama Platoon (1986).
-In 1987, he starred with his father in Wall Street.
-Both Wall Street and Platoon were directed by Oliver Stone.
-In 1988, Stone asked Sheen to star in his new film Born on the Fourth of July (1989) but later cast Tom Cruise instead.
-Sheen was never notified by Stone, and he only found out when he heard the news from his brother Emilio.
-Sheen did not take a lead role in Stone's subsequent films, although he did have a cameo role in Money Never Sleeps.

-In 1988, he starred in the baseball film Eight Men Out as outfielder Happy Felsch.
-Also in 1988, he appeared opposite his brother Emilio in Young Guns and again in 1990 in Men at Work.
-In 1989, Sheen, John Fusco, Christopher Cain, Lou Diamond Phillips, Emilio Estévez and Kiefer Sutherland were honored with a Bronze Wrangler for their work on the film Young Guns.